top of page

 A lot of the time, you can forgive yourself and also make a resolve not to do the same thing again.
 This is a subtle but important difference.

-Most humans respond better to positive reinforcement than to fear of punishment.
-Following this theory, we'd be better to forgive ourselves and then put a reward or accountability system in place for doing better next time.
-Self-punishment is literally a waste of energy - especially for the sensitive souls and recovering perfectionists that I know to be the majority of my readers and community!
+Humans respond better to positive reinforcement than fear of punishment.
+Following this theory, we'd be better to forgive ourselves, and then put a reward or accountability system in place for doing something different next time.

-With this overview of why forgiving yourself might be a good idea, let's strip it back to simple, implementable ways that you can practice this habit.
 It really does come down to metacognition and noticing your own thoughts.
 Next time you catch yourself self-criticising, ask whether it's helpful and productive or not.
 Most of the time, it's not.
 To solidify the new way of responding, you could even write down 'I know I didn't do as I wanted with xyz, but I forgive myself.'
 Or just say it aloud in your head.

 Keep it simple.